 Take a seat in an Audi A7 plug-in hybrid and straight away your eyes will be drawn to the large screens dotted about the cabin.
 Behind the steering wheel is Audi’s seven-inch ‘Virtual Cockpit’, which replaces traditional dials with a much more high-tech display.
 In the centre of the dashboard there’s also a 10.1-inch touchscreen media display, plus another 8.6-inch touchscreen under that, which is mainly used to operate the climate control.

 Equipment, options & accessories

-Trim level offered for the A7 TFSI e include Sport, S Line, Black Edition and Competition.
+Trim level offered for the A7 TFSI e include Sport, S Line, Black Edition and Vorsprung (with the 50 TFSI e engine), as well as Competition and Competition Vorsprung (with the 55 TFSI e engine).
 Standard equipment for entry-level Sport cars includes 18-inch alloy wheels, LED front and rear lights, heated front seats, four-zone climate control, DAB radio and Bluetooth.

 Infotainment, apps & sat nav

 While Audi’s two central touchscreen displays look very slick indeed, they can take some getting used to.
 The reason for this is that they work with ‘haptic’ feedback.
 This means you get a clicking feeling when you select an icon, but it requires more force than a typical smartphone screen.
 With a bit of practice, the system works well, even if a BMW-style rotary dial would probably be less fiddly to use on the move.